eventcore/profile-data-center/api-documentation/profile/migrate.md

 {}
 ```

-**Context** : User is authorized, but profile in either fromId or toId has been marked as deleted
+**Condition** : User is authorized, but profile in either fromId or toId has been marked as deleted

 **Code** : `400 BAD REQUEST`